xz76/R21/README.md

 * `j`: the state j in Pr(X(t) = j| X(s) = h).
 * `s`: the time s in Pr(X(t) = j| X(s) = h).
 * `weighted`: logical value.
 If `TRUE`, the estimator is weighted by the inverse of cluster sizes.
 This is useful when cluster size is expected to be informative.
 The defaul value is `FALSE`.
 * `LMAJ`: logical value.
-If `TRUE`, the estimator is weighted by the inverse of cluster sizes.
-This is useful when cluster size is expected to be informative.
+If `TRUE`, the landmark version of the estimator is returned.
+This is useful when `s`>0 and the Markov assumption is not plausible.
 The defaul value is `FALSE`.
 * `B`: number of nonparametric cluster bootstrap replications.
 If `B'=0, no standard errors or confidence intervals/bands are returned.
 * `cband`: logical value.
 If `TRUE`, the limits of the 95% simultaneous confidence band are returned.
 In this case it is one should use at least 1000 bootstrap replications.
 The defaul value is `FALSE`.